migtools/cpma/docs/scenarios/manifests/README.md

 ### 3. Using CPMA to generate manifests

-Once the configuration has been provided, either by prompt or by providing configuration file, manifests will be generated and placed in `output-directory/manifests`
+Once the configuration has been provided, by either prompt, CLI or ENV parameters, or configuration file, manifests will be generated and placed in `output-directory/manifests`

-If you have a predifined yaml configuration, you can pass it using --config flag, or place cpma.yaml in the directory from which you run cpma.

 ---